Vacun/Fluent_Python/README.md

 # Fluent_Python
-practicing whatever is learning in the following book:
+practicing the examples in the following book:

 Luciano Ramalho.
 “Fluent Python.”